richafnu/Viva/Viva/engage/analytics.md

 - **Theme-level sentiment** controls the *Themes* metric.
 Turning off this toggle prevents leaders and their delegates from viewing results that measure sentiment toward frequently discussed subjects in their audience.

 >[!NOTE]
->If you designate a leader for the entire organization, but don't assign them any audiences, that leader and their delegates won't see any data under audience analytics.
+>If you designate a leader for the entire organization, but don't assign them any audiences, that leader and their delegates don't see any data under audience analytics.

 ## Global Answers analytics